University of Missouri System: Presidents

 There have been ten presidents of UM System since its inception in 1963.
 Prior to the formation of the system, the position of president was more akin to what is now chancellor of the Columbia campus.
 However, the UM System counts presidents who served before the system was created, therefore the numbering starts at 14.
 See University of Missouri#Presidents and chancellors for a list of presidents from 1841 to 1963 and chancellors from 1963–present.
-This list does not include all interim presidents.